Greater Noida

+Noida was one of several planned cities developed in the 1980s to address rapid population growth in metropolitan areas such as Delhi, Mumbai, and Kolkata.
+However, population growth in Noida surpassed early projections, prompting the Government of Uttar Pradesh to plan an extension of the city — later developed as Greater Noida.

+Etymology

+Initially, developers coined the term "Noida Extension" to distinguish it from the adjacent Noida.
+The Greater Noida Authority later declared that the area would be referred to as 'Greater Noida West'.

 History

 In the early 1980s, the Government of India realised that the rapid rate at which Delhi was expanding would result in chaos.
 Hence, they planned to develop residential and industrial areas around the capital to reduce the demographic burden.
 Before Greater Noida City, two areas had been developed—Gurgaon, across the border from Haryana, and Noida, across the border with Uttar Pradesh.

-Greater Noida Notified Area – 38000 Ha (380 km2) comprising 124 villages.
+Greater Noida Notified Area – 38000 Ha (380 km2) comprised 124 villages.
 Noida's infrastructure was carefully laid out, but the 1990s saw huge growth in the Indian economy.
 Migration to cities like Delhi, Mumbai, Kolkata, Chennai, Hyderabad and Bangalore exceeded planning estimates.

 Noida was developed to accommodate population growth for 20–25 years.
 The massive population influx from Delhi, however, caused it to overload in a mere 15 years, although intake is not complete and illegal mining remains a problem.

 The government of Uttar Pradesh decided to develop another city as an extension to Noida with better planning.
-The idea was to create a world-class town approximately 25 kilometers from Noida.
+The idea was to create a world-class town approximately 25 kilometres from Noida.
 A railway station near Boraki and an international airport were included later in the plan intending to develop Greater Noida as an independent city.